alandra-v/mcp-acp-extended/docs/logging.md

 **Payload redaction**: Arguments are never logged in full - only SHA256 hash and byte length.
 Full payloads only in debug logs.

-**Audit log integrity**: Log files are monitored for tampering (deletion, replacement).
+**Audit log integrity**: Log files are protected by two layers of monitoring:
+1. **Per-write checks**: Before every write, file identity (device ID + inode) is verified
+2. **Background monitoring**: AuditHealthMonitor checks every 30 seconds, even during idle periods

 On integrity failure, the proxy shuts down.
 See [Security](security.md) for details.

 **Atomic writes**: Config and policy history use atomic writes to prevent corruption.
 See [Configuration](configuration.md).